 When Erik began his academic career at Manoa during the fall of 2015, he quickly lost interest in political science as it was more philosophy than what-to-do in politics.
 In 2016, Erik changed his major to geography and took an interest in the environmental courses.
 Concepts that were covered included the water cycle, virtual water, carbon sequestration, and many other intensive scientific topics.
 These topics facilitated Erik in thinking about how all these forces affect our islands now and how they will affect us in the near and long term.

 Since graduating from college, Erik has been employed in the private sector working at the Daniel K. Inouye International Airport.
 Like many other residents, he works long hours to support being able to live here.
-After contemplating on campaigning for office in 2016 and 2018, and wanting to share his ideas with the people of Hawaii, Erik decided to campaign for office the 2020 election cycle to effect the change he wants to see as part of the Aloha ʻĀina Party.
-To learn more about AAP, click here.
+After contemplating on campaigning for office in 2016 and 2018, and wanting to be an effective Representative for the residents of Waimanalo, Kaohao, Kaelepulu, Keolu and Pohakupu, and also to share his ideas with the people of Hawaii, Erik decided to campaign for office the 2020 election cycle to effect the change he wants to see.
 There are many topics from a wide range of schools of thought that Erik has and would like to bring forth to public office to effectively govern our islands.
-Please join him in his efforts by registering to vote and casting your ballot on Tuesday November 3, 2020.
+Please join him in his efforts by registering to vote and casting your mail-in ballot on or before Tuesday November 3, 2020.